Emmapr123/notes/notes.md

   * Connect model to view using interface
   * Turn tests into testing library

+- Met at 5pm discussed what's done and merged

   **Day 2 - Pairs**

 * Pair 1 -  Max and Inbar